raspy135/Qun-mk2/README.md

 84 | Morph

 ## Quick Setup with Third-party Software & Hardware
-The QUN synth can be setup quickly for use with third-party software and hardware by downloading the appropriate configuration file from the [Qun Configurations](./configurations) website.
+The QUN synth can be setup quickly for use with third-party software and hardware by downloading the appropriate configuration file from [Configurations](./configurations).
 The following configurations files are currently available:

 * Native Instruments Maschine
 * Native Instruments Komplete Kontrol